nicosalm/nicosalm/README.md

 ### Hello there!
 I'm Nico 👋

-## I'm a developer.
+## I'm a computer scientist.
-- I'm currently learning Java and Python
+- Currently broading my tooklkit with more machine learning techniques.
 - I'm looking to collaborate on projects :)

 ### Toolbox: